argoproj/argo-events/docs/tutorials/04-standard-k8s-resources.md

 Similarly you can trigger any standard Kubernetes resources.

-Having the ability to trigger standard Kubernetes resources is quite powerful as it gives ability to set up pipelines for existing workloads.
+Having the ability to trigger standard Kubernetes resources is quite powerful as provides an avenue to set up pipelines for existing workloads.